brvhhim/alx-system_engineering-devops/0x00-shell_basics/README.md

-This file contains script that prints the absolute path of the current working directory
+This file contains scripts for certain requirements